 - Schedule a longer-than-desired testing period.

-- Navigate to the campaign part-way through the testing period and click on the Variations tab.
+- Navigate to the campaign while the test is still running and click the Variations tab.

 A/B Test Send Times

-When testing send times, your test by default includes 100% of your list and there is no testing period.
-The time of send is the test itself.
+When testing send times, your test includes 100% of your list by default, and there is no testing period.
+This is because the send time is the test.
 In the Manage Variations window for A/B testing send times, you can thus only adjust time.

 - Toggle your view by clicking the "switch to test send times" link at the very bottom of the Test Settings window.